Alnico

-Alnico is a family of iron alloys which in addition to iron are composed primarily of aluminium (Al), nickel (Ni), and cobalt (Co), hence the acronym al-ni-co.
+Alnico is a family of iron alloys which, in addition to iron, are composed primarily of aluminium (Al), nickel (Ni), and cobalt (Co), hence the acronym al-ni-co.
 They also include copper, and sometimes titanium.

 Alnico alloys are ferromagnetic, and are used to make permanent magnets.
-Before the development of rare-earth magnets in the 1970s, they were the strongest type of permanent magnet.
+Before the development of rare-earth magnets in the 1970s, they were the strongest permanent magnet type.
 Other trade names for alloys in this family are: Alni, Alcomax, Hycomax, Columax, and Ticonal.